peakshift/bitcoin-ux/coinjoins/forced-address-reuse.md

 ### How is this reflected in the user interface?

-In the wallet, this sould create a cluster of coins, or flagged as "address-reused".
+In the wallet, this sould create a cluster of coins, or flagged an address as "address-reused".

 ```gherkin
 Scenario: Potential address reuse attack